Jeffneck/C-modules/README.md

-# C-modules
+# Cpp modules
-Some little exercices to discover C++ language
+Some little projects to begin with C++ language